anumohanonline97/NewsAggregatorAPI/README.md

     docker-compose up --build

-#This will:

-#Build the application container
+#This will build the application container

 #Start the database, PHP, and Nginx services

 #Run the Laravel application in a container

 ###  Configure Environment Variables